Qiskit/qiskit/crates/circuit/README.md

 The `ParamTable` struct is used to track which circuit instructions are using `ParameterExpression` objects for any of their parameters.
-The Python space `ParameterExpression` is comprised of a symengine symbolic expression that defines operations using `Parameter` objects.
+The Python space `ParameterExpression` is comprised of a symengine symbolic expression that defines operations using `Parameter` instances.
 Each `Parameter` is modeled by a uuid and a name to uniquely identify it.
-The parameter table maps the `Parameter` objects to the `CircuitInstruction` in the `CircuitData` that are using them.
+The parameter table maps the `Parameter` instances to the `CircuitInstruction` in the `CircuitData` that are using them.
 The `ParamTable` comprises 3 `HashMaps` internally that map the uuid (as `u128`, which is accesible in Python by using `uuid.int`) to the `ParamEntry`, the `name` to the uuid, and the uuid to the PyObject for the actual `Parameter`.

 The `ParamEntry` is just a `HashSet` of 2-tuples with usize elements.
 The two usizes represent the instruction index in the `CircuitData` and the index of the `CircuitInstruction.params` field of